cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/TASKS.md

 + Figure a way out to support root files with "RooWorkspace".
 *Suggestion:* Update JSRootIO to the newest version when possible, maybe support will be added.
 + Add "Configuration" to application, to adjust settings e.g. "MASS" parameter.
++ Redo "3 in 1" drawing from HSTACK to CUSTOM.
-+ Redo 3 in 1 plot loading from all to on selected.
++ Redo "3 in 1" plot loading from ALL to ON SELECTED.
 + Improve datacardShapeMap parser.
 + Fix environment for Datacard.py and DatacardParser.py.
 + Add "Others" dialog in nuissances menu.